scala/docs.scala-lang/_overviews/scala3-book/types-structural.md

 println(s"${person.name} is ${person.age} years old.")
 ```

 The parent type `Record` in this example is a generic class that can represent arbitrary records in its `elems` argument.
 This argument is a sequence of pairs of labels of type `String` and values of type `Any`.
-When you create a `Person` as a `Record` you have to assert with a typecast that the record defines the right fields of the right types. `Record` itself is too weakly typed so the compiler cannot know this without help from the user.
+When you create a `Person` as a `Record` you have to assert with a typecast that the record defines the right fields of the right types. `Record` itself is too weakly typed, so the compiler cannot know this without help from the user.
 In practice, the connection between a structural type and its underlying generic representation would most likely be done by a database layer, and therefore would not be a concern of the end user.

 `Record` extends the marker trait `scala.Selectable` and defines a method `selectDynamic`, which maps a field name to its value.
 Selecting a structural type member is done by calling this method.
 The `person.name` and `person.age` selections are translated by the Scala compiler to: